aws/aws-cli/awscli/examples/elasticache/disassociate-global-replication-group.rst

-**To diassociate a secondary cluster from a global replication group**
+**To disassociate a secondary cluster from a global replication group**

 The following ``disassociate-global-replication-group`` example removes a secondary cluster from a Global datastore ::